-The Government Finance Officers Association of the United States and Canada (GFOA) awarded the Certificate of Achievement for Excellence in Financial Reporting to Chicago Department of Water Management - Sewer Fund, an Enterprise Fund of the City of Chicago, for its CAFR for the fiscal year ended December 31, 2018.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded the Certificate of Achievement for Excellence in Financial Reporting to Chicago Department of Water Management - Sewer Fund, an Enterprise Fund of the City of Chicago, for its CAFR, now referred to as ACFR for the fiscal year ended December 31, 2019.

-This was the twenty fourth year that the government has achieved this prestigious award, which is the highest form of recognition for excellence in state and local government financial reporting.
-In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized CAFR.
+This was the twenty fifth year that the government has achieved this prestigious award, which is the highest form of recognition for excellence in state and local government financial reporting.
+In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized ACFR.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.